KDE/digikam-doc/post_processing/html_gallery.rst

     The HTML Gallery Page Selection Mode

-Launching the tool from within digiKam displays a view to select the contents to export: from current items selection, or from a list of albums.
+ To launch the tool, uses :menuselection:`Tools --> Create Html gallery` :kbd:`Ctrl+Alt+Shift+H` menu entry, or the corresponding icon from the **Tools** tab in Right Sidebar.
+The tool will displays a view to select the contents to export: from current items selection, or from a list of albums.
 The **Albums** selection mode allows you to select items from Albums that you want to export to HTML.
 Just check the respective Albums displayed with hierarchical nesting.
 On the next three tabs **Tags**, **Searches**, and **Labels** you can refine your selection using tags, labels, or previous search results in digiKam.

 .. figure:: images/html_gallery_page2.webp
     :alt: